jamesward/play2bars/ARTICLE.md

 Test the Model
 --------------

 The testing support in Play 2 is very powerful and fits well with the Test Driven Development style.
-Play 2 with Scala uses [specs2](http://etorreborre.github.com/specs2/) for testing.
+Play 2 with Scala uses [specs2](http://etorreborre.github.com/specs2/) as the default for testing but we prefer [ScalaTest](http://scalatest.org).
 Lets create a simple test for the `Bar` model object.
+Start by adding adding the ScalaTest dependency to the project and setting `testOptions` setting.
+Update the `project/Build.scala` file to contain:

+    val appDependencies = Seq(
+      "org.scalatest" %% "scalatest" % "1.8" % "test",
+      "org.squeryl" %% "squeryl" % "0.9.5-2",
+      "postgresql" % "postgresql" % "9.1-901-1.jdbc4"
+    )

+    val main = PlayProject(appName, appVersion, appDependencies, mainLang = SCALA).settings(
+      testOptions in Test := Nil
+      // Add your own project settings here
+    )

-Create a new file named `test/BarSpec.scala` containing.
+Now create a new file named `test/BarSpec.scala` containing.

     import models.{AppDB, Bar}

+    import org.scalatest.FlatSpec
-    import org.specs2.mutable._
+    import org.scalatest.matchers.ShouldMatchers

     import org.squeryl.PrimitiveTypeMode.inTransaction

     import play.api.test._
     import play.api.test.Helpers._

-    class BarSpec extends Specification {
+    class BarSpec extends FlatSpec with ShouldMatchers {

-      "Bar model" should {
-        "be creatable" in {
+      "A Bar" should "be creatable" in {
         running(FakeApplication(additionalConfiguration = inMemoryDatabase())) {
           inTransaction {
             val bar = AppDB.barTable insert Bar(Some("foo"))
-              bar.id mustNotEqual 0
-            }
+            bar.id should not equal(0)
           }
         }
       }